matter-labs/zksync-web-era-docs/docs/api/api.md

 ### `zks_getL2ToL1MsgProof`

-Given a block, a sender and a message, returns the proof for the message sent via the L1Messenger system contract.
+Given a block, a sender, message and optionally log index in block of the L1->L2 message, returns the proof for the message sent via the L1Messenger system contract.

 ### Input parameters